hjellinek/ctk-core/docs/README.md

 The CTK communicates with a running target server, but it does not manage the target server's lifecycle.
 The CTK outputs:

 - text files: .txt, .xml from Junit, and .tap from [tap4j](http://tap4j.org/)  ([Test Anything Protocol](https://testanything.org/))
-- console output (including any test logs, until you configure them to accumulate in files)
+- console output (in default config this includes logs, but you can re-configure using [log4j2](https://logging.apache.org/log4j/2.x/manual/configuration.html))
-- HTML files of test results, linked to test source/javadoc
+- HTML files of test results (when tests run under maven, failure reports also to test source/javadoc )
-- HTML 'site' of contributor, dependency reports, source code, javadoc, etc
+- HTML 'site' of contributor, dependency reports, source code, javadoc, etc (generated under maven)

 The name "CTK" refers to the test framework and transport layers.
 The term "CTS" (for "Compliance Test Suite") refers to the actual server-communicating tests.
 These tests are in